 Occasionally I hear from customers who have used

 The Trip Clip® in new and creative ways.
-Here are their great ideas!
+See their great ideas below, or

 Heather from Washington